-Disposition/ Criteria Successful WCSU Residents Needs Improvement 1 Developing 2 Target 3 Exemplary 4 Score/ Level 4a.Exercise sound judgment and/or ethical professional behavior: Participation and Punctuality InTASC 9(0) CAEP 1.4 Resident misses several meetings and/or classes and/or fails to attend meetings or consistently fails to meet many deadlines often fails to provide timely or reasonable notice for lateness or missed meetings, or does not independently make-up missed work, even when reminded or prompted to do so (when appropriate).
-Resident attends most meetings and/or classes and is usually ontime for meetings; adheres to most deadlines; sometimes fail to provides timely or reasonable notice for lateness or missed meetings, and may need reminders or prompting to hand things in or make up missed work (when appropriate).
-Resident attends almost all meetings and/or classes, is ontime for most meetings; meets deadlines; provides timely and reasonable notice for missed meetings, and works independently to make-up missed work (when appropriate).
-Resident attends almost all meetings and/or classes, is always on-time for meetings; consistently meets deadlines; provides timely and reasonable notice for missed meetings, and works independently to make-up missed work (when appropriate).
+Disposition/ Criteria Successful WCSU Residents Needs Improvement 1 Developing 2 Target 3 Exemplary 4 Score/ Level 4a.Exercise sound judgment and/or ethical professional behavior: Participation and Punctuality InTASC 9(0) CAEP I.4 Resident misses several meetings and/or classes and/or fails to attend meetings or consistently fails to meet many deadlines often fails to provide timely or reasonable notice for lateness or missed meetings, or does not independently make-up missed work, even when reminded or prompted to do so (when appropriate).
+Resident attends most meetings and/or classes and is usually on- time for meetings; adheres to most deadlines; sometimes fail to provide timely or reasonable notice for lateness or missed meetings and may need reminders or prompting to hand things in or make up missed work (when appropriate).
+Resident attends almost all meetings and/or classes, is on- time for most meetings; meets deadlines; provides timely and reasonable notice for missed meetings, and works independently to make-up missed work (when appropriate).
+Resident attends almost all meetings and/or classes, is always on-time for meetings; consistently meets deadlines; provides timely and reasonable notice for missed meetings and works independently to make-up missed work (when appropriate).
 In addition, Resident takes on leadership roles or additional responsibilities, such as, volunteering to serve as chairperson or on subcommittees as needed.
+Readily works on Readily participate Attentive in class Adheres to course class on time) Utilizes WCSU te course website, T Integrates technol Uses technology- Makes proactive a Seeks help and di In Field Exemplars Is on time Incorporates avaii Stays current with logy meaningfully into class presentati based collaboration tools attempts to understand expectations of rection from the instructor and classma lable technology into teaching and lear y ments and applications are submit uired (e.g. monitor WCSU e-mail, ons and class work. course ates to be successful in course ming activities , participate in discussion boards,